-Mesmerized by the mixing talents of these DJs and the music they were playing, he invested in a pair of 1200s.
+During the early 90’s, his clubbing home was the legendary Inn on the Park (affectionately known as "The Pav") which played host to the likes of Sasha, John Digweed, Paul Oakenfold, Parkes & Wilson, Carl Cox, Nipper and John Kelly who regularly graced the turntables of the 1500 capacity club.
+Mesmerized by the mixing talents of these DJs together with the music they were playing, he soon turned his hands to DJ’ing.
 And it wasn't long before he was playing in clubs around his home island of Jersey, including Raffles Dance City and The Venue, warming up for guest DJ's including Mike Cosford, Tom Wainwright and Trevor Rockliffe.

 In November 2001, he secured his first exclusive licencing agreement with Japanese publishers Toryumon under the alias B.O.L.T.
 He went on to secure many more licencing agreements with Toryumon under various solo and collaborative aliases including Tech House Project, The Loop Rebels, Ear 4 Vision, Stefano Kerami and C.O.U.
 Muzik, all of which had music licenced for either digital download, ringtones, website promotion or corporate advertising.